goss-org/goss/extras/dgoss/README.md

 ### Run

-Run is used to validate a docker container.
+Run is used to validate a container.
 It expects a `./goss.yaml` file to exist in the directory it was invoked from.
-In most cases one can just substitute the docker command for the dgoss command, for example:
+In most cases one can just substitute the runtime command (`docker` or `podman`) for the dgoss command, for example:

 **run:**